Last night, at Tropicana Field in St. Petersburg, the last of those 10 games vanished.

 Anything less than taking the last 2 games of this series, and then 2 out of 3 in the following series, in Baltimore, is unacceptable.

 Joe Girardi should now be managing as if his job depends on it.
-Because... it does.
+Because it should.
+But it probably won't.

 I should do that list of Top 10 Yankee Managers -- and 5 Worst.